Beyond-The-Build/website/README.md

 ## Features

-- A performant, static personal website with editable projects
+- A performant, static personal website with editable projects, podcasts and speakers
-- A native and customizable authoring environment, accessible on `yourpersonalwebsite.com/studio`
+- A native and customizable authoring environment, accessible on `beyondthebuild.dev/studio`
 - Real-time and collaborative content editing with fine-grained revision history
 - Side-by-side instant content preview that works across your whole site
 - Support for block content and the most advanced custom fields capability in the industry
 - Webhook-triggered Incremental Static Revalidation; no need to wait for a rebuild to publish new content
 - Free Sanity project with unlimited admin users, free content updates, and pay-as-you-go for API overages
-- A project with starter-friendly and not too heavy-handed TypeScript and Tailwind.css
+- Starter-friendly and not too heavy-handed TypeScript and Tailwind.css

 ## Table of Contents